How to Check Website Traffic (Free Tools, 2026)

 The best free way to check your own website traffic is Google Analytics 4 + Google Search Console.
 GA4 shows you visitors, sessions, and behavior.
 Search Console shows you impressions, clicks, and rankings from Google search.
 For competitor traffic estimates, use SimilarWeb (free tier) or Ahrefs/SEMrush (paid).

 This guide shows you how to check website traffic, compare website traffic tools, and monitor website visits that turn into signups.
 Whether you're launching a startup or optimizing an established site, you'll learn exactly which metrics matter and which tools to use.
+If you want to check your on-page SEO alongside traffic, try our free SEO checker.
+For a structured approach to analyzing your traffic performance, see our website traffic test guide.
+If you're still setting up your SEO foundation, start with our startup SEO guide.

-Why tracking website traffic matters
+Why tracking website traffic matters#

 Traffic data tells you three critical things: